Muntaser009/My_Portfolio/README.md

 - B.Sc in Mechanical Engineering | Bangladesh University of Engineering and Technology (BUET) (_November 2023_)

 ## Work Experience
-**Data Scientist @ Toyota Financial Services (_June 2022 - Present_)**
-- Uncovered and corrected missing step in production data pipeline which impacted over 70% of active accounts
-- Redeveloped loan originations model which resulted in 50% improvement in model performance and saving 1 million dollars in potential losses
+**Asst.
+Engineer @ Anwar Group of Industries (_Feb 2024 - Present_)**
+- Optimize business operations through comprehensive planning and strategic initiatives
+- Developing new products, simulation, testing, feasibility studies and project profiles
+- Develop and implement strategies for the optimal utilization of machinery and materials

 **Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
 - Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios